austineck/100-Days-of-Code-Python/README.md

+This repo contains programs that I created and will become increasinly more complex as I grow my technical skills and continue my lesson plan.
 Each lesson ends with a project.
-Those projects are an accumulation of the majority of topics discussed in that period of instruction.
+These projects are an accumulation of the majority of topics discussed in that period of instruction.